Klosmi/html-basics/HTML-CSS basics.md

         ```
 -  __map-remove()__ :
   - this function removes a single or multiple keys from the map, then output the map itself.
-  - it requires several arguemnts:
+  - it requires several arguments:
     first: the map (variable eg: `map1`), second: key we want to remove (eg: `value`).
       - eg.:
         ```